sufka861/AB-test/README.md

 4. Make sure that from the beginning of the experiment to the end the variants values changed.

 `Exclusive Account:`
- the account have the option to choose - Does each experiment stand by itself and only one experiment will appear for each.
+ The account have the option to choose - Does each experiment stand by itself and only one experiment will appear for each.

 `Inclusive Account:`

-- Inclusive - This means that every customer has a lot of experiments And all the experiments together can be together for all the weird who sees them.
+This means that every customer has a lot of experiments And all the experiments together can be together for all the users who see them.

-`Error Handling:`

-1. All errors that might occur on server side are directed to an error handling function.
-2. console.error function is redirected to write to log file
-3. Special 404 page will show and redirect back to home page if the router is given a wrong path.
-4. 404 page is server side rendered.

 > **Group members 😇**